elastic-interval/pretenst-com/relativistic.md

 Here things start to get very strange and uncomfortable.
 As mentioned above, intervals express themselves as the difference between the length they want to be, or maybe we can say the length that they think they are, as compared to the length that they are forced to be due to the circumstances of being caught inside of a tensegrity structure under pretension.

 What would that mean in terms of time?
 To grasp this idea we have to imagine a kind of light-signal being sent from one end to the other of an interval.
 If the interval is 30cm long, for example, the signal has a nanosecond to get across.
-Suppose that the frequency of the light is 1 gigaherz, because that would result in a wavelength of this very same 30cm.
+Suppose that the frequency of the light is 1 gigahertz, because that would result in a wavelength of this very same 30cm.

 What we then might imagine is a standing wave of light that has frequency 1Ghz which somehow creates an interval of 30cm.
 Let's say that the frequency of the interval is 1Ghz because it wants to be 30cm long.